azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ## Here is what you will learn

-Today will be an overview of Azure Cognitive Search, as you will learn:
+Today will be an overview of Azure Cognitive Services, as you will learn:

 - How to deploy Cognitive Services from the area Decision, Vision, Language, Speech and Web Search
 - How to use those Cognitive Services using Python